kabuzo13/challenge-1/README.md

 Use the navigation bar on the top right of the page to learn more about Search Engine Optimization, Online Reputation Management, and Social Media Marketing.

+You can find the website deployed at: kabuzo13.github.io/challenge-1

 ## Credits

 N/A